TrainStream/EDOPro-Standard-Rush-HD-Pics-Downloader/README.md

 If you download PNG, it can delete the old JPG.

 ### Skip if current image is same size or larger
-For fixed-size downloads, this skips pictures that are already big enough.
+For fixed-size downloads, this skips pictures that are already big enough.<br>
 Note: Some YGOProDeck images are at only 421x614 or lower, so they will always download at those sizes.

 ## Standard Picture Sources